The Desert Sessions: Desert Sessions Volumes 11 & 12

 Homme remained silent about the project until May 2019, when he posted an image on Instagram with the hashtags "#Desert, #Sessions, #11, #12".

 In September 2019, Desert Sessions Volumes 11 & 12 were officially announced, along with a comedic promo video featuring Homme and Liam Lynch.
 The promo includes Homme running through some of the featured artists such as Billy Gibbons, Les Claypool, and Jake Shears.

 In October 2019, recordings of the Desert Sessions were released for the first time in sixteen years.

 Live performances

 The Desert Sessions have only performed live twice.
 The live performances, which included Joey Castillo, Troy Van Leeuwen, Brian O'Connor, and Homme, as well as a variety of musicians performing different songs, were performed on an episode of the British music television show Later... with Jools Holland, as well as the Coachella Valley Music and Arts Festival in 2004.

+The updated Desert Sessions website featured a "World Tour" page coincident with the release of Vol. 11/12 but no dates were ever added.
+Whether this indicates possible intent to tour the material at the time is unknown.

+Streaming issues

+Due to licensing issues involving Man's Ruin, none of the official Desert sessions recordings were available on streaming services until as late as March 23, 2019, when Volumes 9 & 10 were added (excluding bonus tracks such as Shepherd's Pie), to help boost demand for the release of Volumes 11 & 12 later that year.

 Awards

-The art directors for Desert Sessions Volumes 11 & 12, Doug Cunningham and Jason Noto, won in the category for "Best Recording Package" at the 2021 Grammy Awards.
+The art directors for Desert Sessions Volumes 11 & 12, Doug Cunningham and Jason Noto, won the Grammy Award for Best Recording Package at the 2021 Grammy Awards.